prathmj/starter-bundle/README.md

 * `campaign` tracks the campaign name in the tracking report.
 * `datasetID` references the production data in Silo to be used in the bundle.
 * `placeholderID` maps the DOM element ID for the placeholder image.

-### App Events
-* `VISIBLE_EVENT` fires when your app is about to become visible on screen.
-* `HIDDEN_EVENT` fires when your app is off screen or in the background.
-* `READY_EVENT` fires when the cortex player is ready and loaded.
- The view of your app will be created and any silo data will be loaded.

 ### App Methods
 Update `src/scripts/view.js` to handle data updates and event based updates.